veryfancypants/hs2_blender_export/README.md

 * Tongue and teeth are inserted into the scene but not textured or properly placed
 * Produced characters have no pubic hair
 * No support of characters with custom meshes; in particular, will fail to assemble correctly if it finds more than 3 pieces in the head mesh
-* It will have a shot at automatic texturing of clothing and hair, but the result is going to be very crude

 Automatic rigging route:

-* Work in progress, many missing features
-* Bump mapping is disabled because MeshExplorer messes with gamma in bump maps, making them unusable without some postprocessing, and I need to sort out the kind of postprocessing needed
+* There's no way to open the character's mouth
+* Upper body bone constraints have not been fully set up yet
 * No support of male characters
+* It will have a shot at automatic texturing of clothing and hair, but the result is going to be very crude
 * All of the issues of the manual route
+* Possibly many other bugs I haven't discovered yet